 If you prefer to pay your fine in person, office hours are 8:00 a.m. to 4:30 p.m., Monday through Friday (closed on weekends and City of Saraland holidays).
 If you pay in person, additional forms of payment include cash, Visa, MasterCard, or Discover, with valid picture I.D.

 If a payable citation is not paid prior to the court date, you must appear in court on the date and time shown on the citation.
-Failure to appear will result in a warrant being issued for your arrest and a notice to suspend your driving privileges may be forwarded to the Department of Public Safety.
-Please check the Magistrates’ Minimum Fine Schedule page for tickets listed as payable without court appearance.
+Failure to appear may result in a warrant being issued for your arrest and a notice to suspend your driving privileges may be forwarded to the Department of Public Safety.
+Please check the Magistrates’ Minimum Fine Schedule page for tickets listed as payable without court appearance. *Note- If you receive more than one ticket during the same incident, Court appearance is required.

 If you received a ticket for Insurance Violation, and insurance was in effect on the date of offense, on listed vehicle, you may bring the Insurance paperwork and your ticket to the court clerks’ office to determine if you may handle your ticket without court appearance.